gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Given an array "Sequence" and a value "X", check whether the provided array contains the value.
+- Write a Function that, given an array "Sequence" and a value "X", check whether the provided array contains the value and returns return "True" if the array contains the value or "False" if not.

 ##### Constraints

-- Return boolean True if the array contains the value, boolean False if not.
+- Return type must be of type Boolean.

 ```
 def check(seq, elem):